-Involvement: Volleyball, Swimming, Ultimate Frisbee, Orchestra, and Asian Club
+Involvement: Volleyball, Swimming, Orchestra, Asian Student Collective

-French, because we are usually in an All-English environment.
+French, because we are usually in an all-English environment.
 French class is a chance for us to put ourselves into a new environment with a different language, and to learn and understand how language shows the different cultures of different countries.

 A unique experience I’ve had at Walker’s is the chamber ensemble, because I usually think of playing music as a large group where everyone is directed by the same director.
 When Ms. MacAlpine told us about creating a small chamber ensemble with no director and only seven people, I was so surprised and impressed that music can be demonstrated in so many ways.